kubermatic/docs/content/kubermatic/main/architecture/supported-providers/kubevirt/kubevirt.en.md

   template:
     ...
     spec:
-      affinity:
-        podAffinity:
-          requiredDuringSchedulingIgnoredDuringExecution: ### as affinity is "hard"
+      topologySpreadConstraints:
+        - maxSkew: 1
+          topologyKey: zone
+          whenUnsatisfiable: DoNotSchedule
-          - labelSelector:
+          labelSelector:
             matchLabels:
-                md: qqbxz6vqxl-worker-bjqdtt # label common to all VirtualMachines belonging to the same MachineDeployment
+              md : qqbxz6vqxl-worker-bjqdtt # label common to all VirtualMachines belonging to the same MachineDeployment
-            topologyKey: kubernetes.io/hostname
 ```
 </details>

+The following *VirtualMachine* specification will be generated if no custom topologySpreadConstraints is specified in *MachineDeployment*
-- with affinity type *"soft"*:
+- with `default topologySpreadConstraints`:
 <details>
  <summary>VirtualMachine* specification</summary>